Zombie-Lending in the United States -- Prevalence versus Relevance

 Figure \ref{fig:Z3vsNB} shows the share of zombies and new entrants (\textit{newbies}, $NB_t$) in each year between 1991 and 2018.
 While the share of zombies increased steadily over the course of the mid 1990s until the aftermath of the Great Recession, the share of newbies per year fell sharply starting at the end of the 1990s, recovered in the years after the financial crisis, before retreating again.
 The movements of the newbies- and zombie-share in the first half of that period corroborates the slowing down of business dynamism with both shares gradually converging.
 Even though the fraction of zombies -- under our definition of $Z^{NAR}$ -- never surpasses the share of newbies, the difference between the two has started to narrow down again from 2015 onward.

-We therefore continue our empirical analysis to see how zombie-lending affects entry decisions of new firms.
+We therefore continue our empirical analysis to understand whether zombie-lending affects entry decisions of new firms.
 To do so, we aggregate the firm-level observations to two-digits NAICS industry-level data and set up the following model:

-where $\alpha_s$ and$\delta_t$ are industry- and year-fixed effects, respectively.
+where $\alpha_s$ and $\delta_t$ are industry- and year-fixed effects, respectively.
 The dependent variable, $\frac{NB_{s,t}}{N_{s,t}}$, is the share of newbies in industry $s$ in year $t$, where $NB_{s,t}$ is the number of newbies and $N_{s,t}$ the total number of firms in industry $s$ in year $t$.
-As in the previous sections, $BC^Z_{s,t-1}$, and $BN^Z_{s,t-1}$ respectively, is the share of newly granted credit from banks, and public debt markets respectively, to industry $s$ in year $t$.
-The terms in the second row of Equation \eqref{equ:cleansing} each contain two further indicator variables, $bank.dep_{s,t-1}$ and $CapM.dep_{s,t-1}$.
+As in the previous sections, $BC^Z_{s,t-1}$, and $BN^Z_{s,t-1}$ respectively, is the share of newly granted credit from banks, and public debt markets, to industry $s$ in year $t$.
+The terms in the second row of Equation \eqref{equ:cleansing} each contain two further indicator variables, $bank.dep_{s,t-1}$ and $bond.dep_{s,t-1}$.